 Between raising kids (three of the four adopted, of course) and working, it would be 20 years before I wrote another book.
-In 2006, a colleague, Dick Dixon and I interviewed 30 methamphetamine addicts, in sustained recovery right here in southwest Missouri.
+In 2006, a colleague, Dick Dixon and I interviewed 30 southwest Missouri residents, all methamphetamine addicts in sustained recovery.
 They told us how they got on, how they got off, and how they stay off meth.
-Ozark Meth: A Journey of Destruction and Deliverance includes Ozark residents and their families and friends, who are today actively contributing to their community once again, after beating meth.
-Through this book, they offer help to others to do the same.
-Today, I've returned to freelance features and I've written three new novels, The Heart of the Spring and its sequel, The Heart of the Spring Lives On and Between the Star and the Cross: The Choice.
+Ozark Meth: A Journey of Destruction and Deliverance includes Ozark residents, their families and friends who are today actively contributing to their community after beating meth.
+They offer help to others to do the same and we published an update to it in 2013.
+Today, I've returned to freelance features and have also written four novels in The Heart of the Spring series as well as two others, Between the Star and the Cross.

-In the first two, as a 30 year resident and writer at Bennett Spring, I've blended one family's story with a bit of history to bring to life a book about living through the challenge of a changing world as well as the romance, the beauty and the joy of life in a place called Bennett Spring.
+In the first four, as a nearly 40 year resident of Bennett Spring, I've blended one family's story with area history to bring to life books about living through the challenges of a changing world as well as the romance, beauty and joy of life in a place called Bennett Spring.
+In

-In Between the Star and the Cross: The Choice published in January 2011, I've written a story of a small town county sheriff and the Salvadoran woman who comes to his town to run the Christian mission there.
+Between the Star and the Cross: The Choice published in January 2011 and afterwards The Election, I've written the story of a small town county sheriff and the Salvadoran woman who comes to his town to run the Christian mission there.
 They say..."write what you know" and this novel is the result.

 My husband, Warren retired from the Missouri Conservation Department after 33 years.
 We have four grown children, two in Missouri and two in Texas, and five grandsons.
 We have so much to be thankful for!
 And fortunately, Warren, my children and now even my grandchildren, continue to be great supporters of my writing career!